-Terms & Conditions.
+Terms and Conditions.
 Applicants are advised to read application Terms and Conditions carefully every year before certifying, as terms and conditions are subject to change annually.

-Guidelines & Instructions.
+Guidelines and Instructions.
 Applicants are advised to read and understand the application Guidelines and Instructions prior to preparing an application.
 Applicants may contact GMD staff with questions or if clarification is needed.

 Subgrant Information.
 The information provided by the applicant will be conveyed to OVC in the event the applicant organization receives an award.
 If awarded, subrecipients will receive follow up request from GMD for additional information needed to complete a Subgrant Award Report (SAR) for OVC.
+Please ensure that percentages represent the results of analysis of victimization types addressed by the project.